pglombardo/PasswordPusher/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/pglombardo/PasswordPusher)

-_This option will deploy a production PasswordPusher instance backed by a postgres database to Heroku.
+_This option will deploy a production Password Pusher instance backed by a postgres database to Heroku.
 As is monthly cost: $0._

 ## On Docker